March 20, 2020 update from the U.S National Treasury: In response to the COVID-19 coronavirus…

-Tax extensions are not just for people that have waited to file at the last minute either.
+Tax extensions are not just for people who are running late in filing their taxes.
 There are several reasons why filing for a tax extension would be beneficial for anyone.
 Filing an extension is free, very easy to obtain, and the IRS will allow you up to 6 months to complete your taxes.

 After the start of the New Year, tax season begins, and it can feel like everyone is rushing to file their taxes by the deadline.
+Due to this, you, or your accountant, may end up making tax filing mistakes.
 Getting an extension can not only relieve you of the stress to file in time, but it can also allow you to take your time getting your documents in order.
-You also get a chance to work with your accountant at a time when they can focus more on you and your needs as opposed to handling hundreds clients, and trying to finish all taxes by a deadline.
+You also get a chance to work with your accountant at a time when they can focus more on you and your needs as opposed to handling hundreds of clients, and trying to finish all taxes by a deadline.
 This is a great option for people that are self-employed.

 Having more time to file can improve the accuracy of your return.
 Accountants and taxpayers are both extremely busy during tax season, and it is possible for mistakes to be made.
 During the tax season rush, many accountants will be overwhelmed and may miss important deductions that could save you money.
 Filing for an extension can help you avoid the mad rush and will allow you to take your time and make sure your taxes are filed correctly.

-Although requesting a filing extension for some people may be a benefit, for others an extension may not actually be an option.
-Make sure if you are attempting to file an extension that you are aware of any downfalls.
+Although requesting a filing extension for some people may be a benefit, for others an extension may not actually be a good option.
+If you are considering filing for a tax extension, make sure you are aware of the downfalls.